aliy98/ros-gmapping-movebase/README.md

 # ros_gmapping_movebase
-This ROS package provides three behaviors for controlling  a simulated mobile robot using gmapping and movebase rospackages.
+This ROS pakage provides three behaviors for controlling  a simulated mobile robot using gmapping and movebase rospackages.
 You can get to know more about the detatils of the source code using this documentation: https://aliy98.github.io/ros_gmapping_movebase/